DraftKings promo code: Bet $5, get $200 in bonus bets | Goal.com US

 How to claim the DraftKings promo code

-It’s quick and easy to claim the DraftKings bet $5, get $200 in bonus bets.
-Just follow these simple steps:
+It’s quick and simple to join DraftKings and claim the bet $5, get $200 in bonus bets offer.
+Just follow these easy steps:

 - Click here to go to the DraftKings Sportsbook